GFerhat/snackautomat/design_document.md

 no: continue checking map for next entry
 yes: check if COIN has amount > 0
 no: continue checking map for next entry
-yes:  amountOfCoinNeeded = remainingExchangeMoney / COIN value get
-Subtract the amount in the copied map of that Coin by amountNeeded remainingExchangeMoney = COIN Value * amountNeeded - remainingExchangeMoney
+yes:  amountOfCoinNeeded = min(remainingExchangeMoney / COIN value, amount of COIN) Subtract the amount in the copied map of that Coin by amountOfCoinNeeded remainingExchangeMoney = remainingExchangeMoney - COIN Value * amountOfCoinNeeded

 if remainingExchangeMoney=0 return true else return false.